acelinkio/argocd-homelab/README.md

 - In the homelab vault, create secret named `stringreplacesecret`
 - Save your domain mydomain.com into a key named `domain`.
-- Save your static ip address range for MetalLB 192.168.1.x-192.168.1.x into a key named `metallbpooladdress`.
+- Save your cidr block for Cilium IPAM to manage into a key named `ciliumipamcidr`.
 - Save the above Cloudflare tunnel id into a key named `cloudflaretunnelid`.

 # Setup